yamenAl/your-tribe-for-life-squad-page/docs/kill-your-darlings.md

-# Your Tribe for Life - Squad Page
+# Your Tribe for Life

 # Kill your Darlings